-The Investment Division manages, on behalf of Oregonians, a portfolio with a market value of over $80 billion.
-The division manages the Oregon Public Employees Retirement Fund (OPERF), the State Accident Insurance Fund (SAIF), the Oregon Short Term Fund (OSTF), and numerous smaller funds such as the Common School Fund and the Oregon Growth Account.
-With assets exceeding $63 billion, OPERF was recently ranked the 20th largest pension fund in the U.S.
+The Investment Division manages, on behalf of Oregonians, a portfolio with a market value of over $103 billion.
+The division manages the Oregon Public Employees Retirement Fund (OPERF), the State Accident Insurance Fund (SAIF), the Oregon Short Term Fund (OSTF), the Common School Fund, and several state agency fixed income portfolios.
+With assets of $78 billion, OPERF was recently ranked the 21st largest pension fund in the U.S.

 Directions to Offices